-(70) a Ben, Hasan birşey gör-me-miş gibi devam et-ti-m I Hasan something see-neg-pst2 like continue-pst1-1s 'I continued as if Hasan didn't see anything'
+- (70) a.
+Ben, Hasanbirşey gör-me-miş gibi devam et-ti-m.

-- b Az sonra birşey ol-ma-mış gibi gir-di A little later a thing happen-neg-pst2 like enter-pst1 'He entered as if nothing had happened' - c Dünya-da başka bir kadın yok-muş gibi onu düşün-üyor world-loc other a woman negex-inf like her think-prs2 'He thinks of her as if there is no other woman in the world'
+1 Hasan something see-neg-pst2 like continue-pst1-1s '1 continued as if Hasan didn't see anything.' - b.
+Az sonra birşey ol-ma-mış gibi gir-di. a little later a thing happen-neg-pst2 like enter-pst1 'He entered as if nothing had happened.' - c.
+Dünya-da başka bir kadın yok-muş gibi onu düşün-üyor. world-loc other a woman negex-inf like her think-prs2 'He thinks of her as if there were no other woman in the world.'

-As indicated before, a SoA can be linked to another SoA not only by asserting but also by suggesting that they relate one to another.
-In (71a) the (italicised) complement of gibi denotes an SoA which is possible, but not probable, and in terms of propositional content, it is ('most probably' or perhaps 'almost surely') not true that Hasan birşey görmemiş 'Hasan has not seen anything'.
+As indicated before, an SoA can be linked to another SoA not only by asserting but also by suggesting that they relate one to another.
+In (70a) the (italicized) complement of gibi denotes an SoA which is possible, but not probable, and in terms of propositional content, it is (most probably or perhaps almost surely) not true that Hasan birşey görmemiş 'Hasan has not seen anything'.
 This can be inferred on the basis of the following.

-The SoA described by Hasan birşey görmemiş 'Hasan hasn't seen anything' is a circumstance under which it is self-evident that the referent of ben 'I' of the main clause might have continued his activities undisturbedly.
-In other words, there is a circumstance, described by SoA_1 , which does not interfere with a second circumstance, SoA_2 .
-To my opinion, if this were self-evident, the fact of non-interference would not be worth being mentioned at all.
+The SoA described by Hasan birşey görmemiş 'Hasan hasn't seen anything' is a circumstance under which it is self-evident that the referent of ben 'I' of the main clause might have continued his activities undisturbed.
+In other words, there is a circumstance, described by SoA1, which does not interfere with a second circumstance, SoA2.
+To my opinion, if this were self-evident, the fact of non-interference would not be worth mentioning at all

 However, a possible (or suggested) interference of two SoA's can be expressed by means of gibi.
-By connecting the SoA Hasan birşey görmemiş with the SoA of the main clause through gibi, the picture suggests itself that it is not self-evident that both SoA's do not interfere.
-On the more, it is strongly suggested that Hasan birşey görmemiş is not true, e.g. there is a circumstance, namely "Hasan did really see something", which normally speaking would have effected the course of activities expressed by the main clause.
-And quite similarly, on the basis of (70b) it is, contrary to what is actually being said - 'nothing happened', safe to assume that something did happen, and that this particular fact or circumstance would or could have effected the way of entering.
-From (70c) it follows clearly that the opposite of Dünyada başka bir kadın yok 'there is no other woman in the world' is true, but if this would not have been the case, this circumstance would provide an excellent explanation for the thinking of just this particular woman referred to by onu 'her'.
+By connecting the SoA Hasan birşey görmemiş with the SoA of the main clause through gibi, the picture emerges that it is not self-evident that both SoA's do not interfere.
+What is more, it is strongly suggested that Hasan birşey görmemiş is not true, i.e. there is a circumstance, namely "Hasan did really see something", which normally speaking would have effected the course of activities expressed by the main clause.
+And quite similarly, on the basis of (70b) it is, contrary to what is actually being said - 'nothing happened' -, safe to assume that something did happen, and that this particular fact or circumstance would or could have effected the way of entering.
+From (70c) it follows clearly that the opposite of Dünya-da başka bir kadın yok 'There is no other woman in the world' is true, but if this would not have been the case, this circumstance would provide an excellent explanation for thinking of just this particular woman referred to by onu 'her'.